chrisdiana/cms.js/README.md

 CMS.js sends an AJAX call to your specified folders and looks for Markdown files.
 After they are found, it takes care of everything else and delivers a full website.

+## Browser Compatibility

+Due to its use of ES6 functions, CMS.js may not be compatible with all browsers.
+Any browser post 2014 should be sufficient.
+Versions older than this current commit/pull request suffer a crash in Safari 8 due to a lack of the endsWith() command, part of the ES6 specification.
+This problem has been fixed with the use of a "polyfill", which performs the same function as the needed component, though the code is located within CMS.js as opposed to inside the browser.

 ## Migration from Jekyll